- What Happens If We Breakup While Living Together?

 At some point it becomes time to put yourself out there again, ready or not.
 Getting back into the dating game can be tough, especially if it has been a long time since you dated, or if you feel you’re not quite over your ex just yet.

 Believe it or not, knowing yourself is the biggest key to getting yourself back in the dating game.
 Let’s check out how to start dating again….

 Think you’re ready to start dating again?
 Great!
 Forget about dating!
 Go out there and have some fun!

 While it might sound like strange advice, if you are out there in your element, enjoying the things that you like, then you’re much more likely to attract someone good for you while doing so.
-Maybe you’re at a festival, tearing up a storm on the dancefloor: your ideal dance (life?) partner might approach you.
-You give the local dungeons and dragons group a go, a month later your real dream Rogue girl rocks up.
-You start not being a sad-sack at social events with your friends and girls on the periphery aren’t counselling you on your breakup – they’re laughing at your jokes.
+Maybe you’re at a festival, tearing up a storm on the dance floor: your ideal dance (life?) partner might approach you.
+You give the local Dungeons and Dragons group a go, a month later your real dream Rogue rocks up.
+You start not being a sad-sack at social events with your friends and potential partners on the periphery aren’t counselling you on your breakup – they’re laughing at your jokes.

-Like attracts like, and when you’re confident, happy, and ready to date it’ll show – and you’ll be attractive to her without even trying.
+Like attracts like, and when you’re confident, happy, and ready to date it’ll show – and you’ll be attractive to others without even trying.

 Date with the mindset of exploring yourself!

 When you are keen to start meeting other people, rather than them just fluttering towards you like a moth, then online dating – via dating sites and apps like Tinder, OkCupid, etc. – can be a good move, if you play it right.
 And how’s that, you say?